-In this subsection, we first recall how the power, i.e., intensity times the cross--sectional area, contained in a null bundle evolves in the propagation direction, $\vec{k}$.
-We observe from Section \ref{sec:Geometric optics limit} that in the geometric optics limit, the vector potential, $\Vec{\alpha}{_0}$, evolves according to eq.~(\ref{eq:Lowest order_Maxwell_3}) at the leading order of part the JWKB--like approximation.
-Then, the derivative of the squared amplitude, $\alpha ^2=\inner{\Vec{\alpha}{_0},\Vec{\alpha}{_0}}$, follows as
+In this subsection, we first recall how the power, i.e., intensity times the cross-sectional area, contained in a null bundle evolves in the propagation direction, $\vec{k}$.
+We observe from Section \ref{sec:Geometric optics limit} that in the geometric optics limit, the vector potential, $\Vec{\alpha}{_0}$, evolves according to (\ref{eq:Lowest order_Maxwell}) at the leading order of part the JWKB-like approximation.
+Then, the derivative of the squared amplitude, $\alpha ^2=\inner{\Vec{\alpha}{_0},\Vec{\bar{\alpha}}{_0}}$, obeys

-Here, the second equality follows from (i) the definition of the expansion scalar in eq.~(\ref{eq:expansion}) and (ii) Sachs basis satisfying $\inner{\vec{s}_a, \vec{s}_b}=\delta _{a b}$.
+Here, the second equality follows from (i) the definition of the expansion scalar in (\ref{eq:expansion}) and (ii) Sachs basis satisfying $\inner{\vec{s}_a, \vec{s}_b}=\delta _{a b}$.
 The equation above shows how the intensity of the bundle evolves along the integral curves of $\Vec{k}$.

-In the previous subsection, we observed that two linearly independent solutions of the screen--projected geodesic deviation equation can be incorporated in a matrix $\mathbf{Q}$ and the value of the cross--sectional area can be obtained through ${\rm{det}}\mathbf{Q}$.
-Then, the change of the cross--sectional area of the bundle along the propagation direction can be calculated via
+In the previous subsection, we observed that two linearly independent solutions of the screen-projected geodesic deviation equation can be incorporated in a matrix $\mathbf{Q}$ and the value of the cross-sectional area can be obtained through ${\rm{det}}\mathbf{Q}$.
+Then, the change of the cross-sectional area of the bundle along the propagation direction can be calculated via